xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

-To reiterate, using "traditional" object oriented designs for game development is not recommended, because it quickly leads to tangled logic and difficult to understand and debug code.
+To reiterate, using "traditional" object oriented designs for game development is not recommended, because it quickly leads to tangled logic and difficult to debug code.
 To better visualize this, let us consider a contrived example.

-Say there is a rogue-like dungeon crawler game world with the following types of objects with their corresponding behaviors:
+Say there is a roguelike[^roguelike] dungeon crawler game with the following types of objects and their corresponding behaviors:

-- player: is collidable, has velocity, has position, has health, is controllable, and is renderable
+- player: is collidable, has position, has velocity, has health, is controllable, and is renderable
-- enemy: is collidable, has velocity, has position, has health, and is renderable
+- enemy: is collidable, has position, has velocity, has health, and is renderable
-- enemy spawner: has position and has timer
+- trap: has position, has health, and is renderable
 - wall: is collidable, has position, and is renderable

 The objective here is to write maintainable implementations for these behaviors